 That's why this album became so good and so rare.

-Los Ovins were five musicians from Mexico City.
+Los Ovnis were five musicians from Mexico City.
 Strong garage songs, great Spanish vocals, razor sharp guitars, punchy organ and rough sounds.
 Highlights include the superb 'Mi Protesta' and a tough, Spanish sung version of The Doors' 'Light My Fire', the only cover on the LP.
 'Hippies' truly is a fantastic album and one of the crown jewels of Latin-American rock history.